-PARTICIPATING POLICYHOLDER DIVIDENDS AND BONUS POLICY
+PARTICIPATING POLICYHOLDER DIVIDENDS POLICY

 Company management will review the underlying experience, assumptions and procedures for participating dividend scales annually.
-Material changes in actual experience will be passed through to participating policyholders within two years of the experience change to the extent that they are not anticipated in the current dividend scale.
+Material changes in actual experience will be passed through to participating policyholders within two years of the experience change to the extent that they are not anticipated in the current dividend scale, any additional reserves or other similar experience leveling mechanisms.
 Company management will prepare a written report which describes the underlying experience, assumptions and procedures for the proposed dividend scale recommendations.